LSDtopotools/lsdtt_alpine_docker/readme.md

 $ docker ps -a
 ```

-List containsers with size
+List containers with size
 ```console
 $ docker ps -as
 ```

-Remove all unused conainers
+Remove all unused containers
 ```console
 $ docker system prune
 ```